 Left: as painted three years ago.
 Second to left: repainted face.
 Third to left: repainted dress.
 Right: repainted hood, ribbons, and underskirt.

 Hopefully that is a helpful insight into what a miniature looks like with more (or less) contrast.
-In my next post (or the one after that), I plan to go over a few suggestions for methods you can experiment with to increase the amount of contrast in your own work.
+I have a series of posts with advice for methods you can use to increase the amount of contrast in your own work.

 What are your experiences battling with the contrast bugbear?
 Or are you that rare painter who doesn’t get told they need more contrast in their work?
 Let’s talk about contrast in the comments!